-The formulation of the semi-automatic MPC calibration process is detailed in~\cite{zhu2020pref}.
-The dynamic system model~\eqref{eq:nonlin_bicyclemodel} is linearized around its operating point at each time step and used to design a linear MPC via a real-time iteration scheme~\cite{GZQBD16,diehl2005realtimeIter}.
+where subscript $k$ denotes the value at time step $k$ and $\widetilde{\text{Var}} = \text{Var} - \overline{\text{Var}}$.
+This prediction model is then used to design a linear MPC via a real-time iteration scheme~\cite{GZQBD16,diehl2005realtimeIter}.
 At each sampling time $t$, the following QP problem is solved to compute the MPC action to be applied: